Afzalur-Rahman/PHL2/assignment_4/README.md

-To build this project this following tech stacks has been used:
+ ## The following technologies have been used to build this project:

 -ReactJS

 -Redux